 - AMRAP: As Many Reps/Rounds As Possible, in regards to number of reps or round in a timed workout, you want to complete as many as you can

 - For Time: Your goal is to finish the prescribed workout as quickly as you can

 - Score: The total number of reps/rounds completed in a workout; If you’re scoring rounds, you’ll tack on the additional reps you completed if you were into the next round but didn’t complete it (i.e., 8R + 12 would mean 8 rounds complete and 12 reps into the 9th round when time expired)

 - Rx’d: This is written after your score if you did each exercise of the workout without any modifications, meaning you completed it as prescribed (i.e., 7R +16 Rx)

-- CrossFit Games: The Superbowl of CrossFit where the most elite in the sport come to compete in the summer and be crowned the World’s Fittest Man and Woman.
+- CrossFit Games: The Superbowl of CrossFit (July 19-24, 2016), where the most elite in the sport compete to be crowned the World’s Fittest Man and Woman.
 Current title holders are Ben Smith and Katrin Tanja Davidsdottir (though never discount previous champs Rich Froning, Annie Thorisdottir and Camille Leblanc-Bazinet).

 - CrossFit Open: CrossFitters can register online, then compete in a form of CrossFit Games alone or at their box.

 While the true CrossFit experience will take place at your local box with a team of athletes sweating right alongside you, it’s possible to get in on the action just about anywhere on your own — even at home.
 These beginner-friendly yet challenging CrossFit workouts will get your feet wet, and might just inspire you to commit to the program.